How To Become A Therapist Specializing In Relationships

 Relationship counselors are licensed mental health clinicians who work with people to help them improve their relationships.
 Counseling is a form of psychotherapy that helps people analyze and resolve their problems.
 Counselors help people figure out the viable solution to their problems.

-Being a relationship counselor can be a stressful job at times because these individuals are carrying the load of many challenges of many clients.
+Being a relationship counselor can be a stressful job because these individuals are carrying the load of many clients' challenges.
 This can take an emotional toll on a counselor.
 Because many people work during the day, relationship counselors often have to work nights and weekends to accommodate their client's schedules.

 What Types Of Certifications Can I Get As A Relationship Counselor?